Luxembourg City family offices · Cross-border positioning

 Family-office shapes inside Luxembourg.

 • Luxembourg single-family offices.
-Principal capital structures domiciled in Luxembourg with US co-investment and US portfolio activity, where the AIF wrapper is doing the governance work and the operating brand has not yet been built as a US-facing surface in its own right.
+Owner capital structures domiciled in Luxembourg with US co-investment and US portfolio activity, where the AIF wrapper is doing the governance work and the operating brand has not yet been built as a US website, deck, and sales material in its own right.

 • Fund-services-adjacent family-office capital.
 Family-office capital running through Luxembourg fund-services partners and AIF administrators, where the family-office identity sits behind a fund-services frame and the US institutional partner cannot separate the two.

-• Multi-jurisdictional principals using Luxembourg as holding-domicile.
-Principals based in DACH, Northern Europe, the GCC, or Asia using Luxembourg AIF structures as the cross-border holding-domicile for US-bound co-investment, where the principal is invisible behind a multi-jurisdictional structure.
+• Multi-jurisdictional owners using Luxembourg as holding-domicile.
+Owners based in DACH, Northern Europe, the GCC, or Asia using Luxembourg AIF structures as the cross-border holding-domicile for US-bound co-investment, where the owner is invisible behind a multi-jurisdictional structure.

 • Portfolio-company US commercialisation.
 Luxembourg-AIF-held portfolio companies at the point of launching or scaling in the United States, where the operating brand has to stand on a US category claim and a US peer set without the AIF wrapper crowding the frame.